Mayberz/Makersharks/README.md

   **1. Adding Username and password to the database:**

-  Use  *http://localhost:8080/api/supplier/register* endpoint, Method type=POST and select Body as JSON type to add user in database.
+  Use  *http://localhost:8080/api/supplier/register* endpoint, Method type as 'POST' and select Body as JSON type to add user in database.

   *Example:*
   ```